PraBuDDha1x1/Catppucin-Glass/README.md

 ```
 Replace `YourName` with your Windows username and `YourWallpaperFolder` with the name of your wallpaper folder.

+if you want some wallpapers here is a collection of some that may look great with the current theme and even with other themes i personally use it too.[walls](https://github.com/PraBuDDha1x1/Walls)

 ---

 ### WiFi Widget (Right)